 To request a transfer of hours from the Leave Bank, complete the Leave Bank Transfer Application and send it to Human Resources/Benefits, DC-3.
 Your request will be approved only if you:

 - have been on an approved medical leave (paid or unpaid) for at least two weeks, and

 - have a severe medical condition that prevents you from working, and

 - have already exhausted all your own paid leave, and

 - have not been disciplined for an absence-related reason for the past 12 months

-What’s really in it for me?
-First there’s the good feeling that comes from knowing that a small investment of your accrued time will help another person who really needs it.
-Secondly, although no one wishes it, accidents and illness happen, and it could be you who really needs the paid time available through this program.
+Participation in the leave bank is beneficial in two ways: First, there’s the good feeling that comes from knowing that a small investment of your accrued time will help another person who really needs it.
+Second, although no one wishes it, accidents and illness happen, and it could be you who really needs the paid time available through this program.